stringbean/homebridge-drayton-wiser/README.md

 5. Press the 'setup' button again.
    - The setup light should return to normal.

-You will also need the IP address of your HeatHub - you should be able to find this from your router (it normally appears as `WiserHeatXXX`).

 ### Homebridge Config UI X

 Search for 'wiser' on the plugins page and install 'Homebridge Drayton Wiser'.
 Then add your system secret and address